chrizzTs/Who-U/README.md

 The routing between different pages is performed by the angular framework.
 For more details see: http://ionicframework.com/docs/api/directive/ionNavView/

 The routing rules are managed by `scripts/app.js`
-The `app.js` controls which html template is called when the url changes and which javascript file is called for the template.
+The `app.js` controls which html template is called when the url changes and which JavaScript file is called for the template.

 **Html-Template:**